Computing Quartet Distance is Equivalent to Counting 4-Cycles: Introduction

 \begin{conjecture}[Yuster and Zwick \cite{YusterZ97}] For every $\eps>0$, there is no algorithm that detects 4-cycles in a graph on $n$ nodes in~$\Oh(n^{2-\eps})$ time. \end{conjecture}

-Returning to sparse graphs, Alon et al.~\cite{AlonYZ97} showed how to find a 4-cycle in $\Oh(m^{4/3})$ time, and recently Dahlgaard et al.~\cite{DahlgaardKS17} provided a very nontrivial extension to finding any $2k$-cycle in $\Oh(m^{2k/(k+1)})$ time and showed that, if one is willing to believe Conjecture~\ref{conj:no_n2-eps}, this is optimal.
-(See also Abboud and Vassilevska Williams~\cite{AbboudW14} for a similar conjecture on the complexity of detecting a 3-cycle in a directed graph.)
+Returning to sparse graphs, Alon et al.~\cite{AlonYZ97} showed how to find a 4-cycle in $\Oh(m^{4/3})$ time, and recently Dahlgaard et al.~\cite{DahlgaardKS17} provided a very nontrivial extension to finding any $2k$-cycle in $\Oh(m^{2k/(k+1)})$ time.
+Moreover, they showed that this is optimal, if one is willing to believe Conjecture~\ref{conj:no_n2-eps}, and using a general combinatorial result of Bondy and Simonovits that a graph with $m=100kn^{1+1/k}$ edges must contain a $2k$-cycle \cite{BondyS74}.
+See also Abboud and Vassilevska Williams~\cite{AbboudW14} for a similar conjecture on the complexity of detecting a 3-cycle.

 \begin{conjecture}[Dahlgaard et al.~\cite{DahlgaardKS17}] For every $\eps>0$, there is no algorithm that detects a 4-cycle in a graph with $m$ edges in~$\Oh(m^{4/3-\eps})$ time. \end{conjecture} A related question is to find an occurrence of an induced subgraph.
 Vassilevska Williams et al.~\cite{WilliamsWWY15} provide a systematic study of this question for all induced four-node graphs.
-Most importantly, they provide an algorithm that can be used to {\it count} occurrences of a 4-cycle (not necessarily induced) in $\Oh(m^{1.48})$ time.
+They also provide an algorithm that can be used to {\it count} occurrences of a 4-cycle (not necessarily induced) in $\Oh(m^{1.48})$ time.
 Also, Abboud et al.~\cite{AbboudWY15} consider a certain generalisation of detecting 3-cycles in which the nodes are colored and we are asked to check if there exists a 3-cycle for every possible triple of distinct colors.

-\paragraph{Our contribution.} We answer both Question~\ref{q:degree} and Question~\ref{q:general} by connecting the complexity of computing the quartet distance with counting 4-cycles in a simple undirected graph.
+\paragraph{Our contribution.} We answer both Question~\ref{q:degree} and Question~\ref{q:general} by connecting the complexity of computing the quartet distance with the complexity of counting 4-cycles in a simple undirected graph.
 By providing reductions in both directions we show that these problems are equivalent, up to polylogarithmic factors.
 The reductions are summarised in Figure~\ref{fig:plan}.